 Check the information about the visa requirements for Central Asia before departing.
 You can read the latest visa information for Central Asia on the official country website.
-For Central Asia visas for Uzbekistan, Kazakhstan, you can click on the blue links, for Kyrgyzstan you can check in the embassy in your own country.
+For Central Asia visas for Uzbekistan, you can click on the blue link, for Kyrgyzstan and Kazakhstan, you can check in the embassy in your own country.

 Transport in Central Asia

 To move between the countries and inside them, I used planes, trains, local buses (marshrutkas), shared taxis and cars.

 You can travel Central Asia by train, as it would be the fastest (apart from flying) on the long distances.
 Trains work well in Uzbekistan and Kazakhstan, not so much in Kyrgyzstan or Tajikistan.
 Trains are quite fast and comfortable.
 There are three classes to choose from and all are fine.

 Marshrutkas are the minibuses that travel either on short or long distances.
 They are usually small and cramped but it’s the cheapest option to travel around in Central Asia and a great one to meet locals.